|Supply Lines||dads||Volume 24 - 2012||•||Subscribe|

 Senior Product Marketing Manager, Seller Solutions

 In Part I of this article, we explained the value of taking the Ariba e-commerce maturity quiz to assess your company’s e-commerce standing.
-Below are results and characteristics of companies at the third-tier, or Proactive, level of development—along with tips on how to move to the next stage.
+Below are results and characteristics of companies at the second-tier, or Responsive, level of development—along with tips on how to move to the next stage.

-- In the joint Ariba/Selling Power survey, 20 percent of respondents classified their company as Proactive.
+- In the joint Ariba/Selling Power survey, 46 percent of respondents classified their company as Responsive.

-- Organizations that fell into the Proactive category reported the following results and characteristics from their e-commerce initiatives:
+- Organizations that fell into the Responsive category reported the following results and characteristics from their e-commerce initiatives:

-- 35.9 percent have achieved an increase in customer retention
+- 32.9 percent have experienced an increase in customer retention

-- Proactive sellers tend to have deployed the following technologies, but have expressed a higher degree of impact/satisfaction than Responsives (with a 6.0 – 5.1 mean for satisfaction out of 10):
+- Responsive sellers tend to have deployed the following technologies, but have expressed a higher degree of impact/satisfaction than Reactives (with a 4.4 – 4.1 mean for satisfaction out of 10):

 - Web storefront